DanielCreggOrganization/w5-lab-exceptions-nastaj/README.md

 <details>
 <summary>Expected Output</summary>

-If the file "example.txt" does not exist:
 ```
-IOException: <error message>
+Enter your name: Alice
+Hello, Alice!
 ```

+*Note: The output will depend on the user's input.*
 </details>

 ### DIY Exercise 🔦
-- **Task**: Write a program that uses try-with-resources to read and print the first line of a file.
-Handle the case where the file is missing by catching the appropriate exception and printing an error message.
+- **Task**: Write a program that uses try-with-resources to create a Scanner that reads an integer from the console and then prints the square of that number.
-- **Hint**: Use `BufferedReader` and `FileReader` as shown in the example.
+- **Hint**: Use a try-with-resources block to ensure the Scanner is closed automatically.

 <details>
 <summary>Expected Output</summary>

 ```
-IOException: <error message indicating file not found>
+Enter a number: 5
+Square: 25
 ```

+*Note: The output will vary based on the input provided.*
 </details>

 ---